-In accordance with the update Pesticides Regulation 1995, Council has developed a Pesticide Use Notification Plan.
-This plan is available to the public at Constituent Council's Offices and on the Council's website: www.noxiousweeds.org.au.
+In accordance with the Pesticides Regulation 1995, Council has developed a Pesticide Use Notification Plan.
+This plan is available to the public at Constituent Council's Offices and on the Council's website: www.noxoiusweeds.org.au.

-The Pesticide Use Notification Plan requires Council to include in its Management Plan reference of Council's intention to use pesticides on urban and rural roadsides, verges and reserves these plants throughout the year on urban and rural roads.
+The Pesticide Use Notification Plan requires Council to include in its Management Plan reference of Council's intention to use pesticides on urban and rural roadsides, verges and reserves

+Council uses pesticides to meet its obligations in relation to the control of Noxious Plants declared under the NSW Biosecurity Act 2015.
+Council's staff will carry out treatment programs on these plants throughout the year on urban and rural roads.
 The location, timing of application, target species and pesticides used in these programs are all governed by prevailing seasonal conditions.

-Council uses pesticides to meet its obligations in relation to the control of Noxious Plants declared under the update Noxious Weeds Act 1993.
-Council's staff will carry out treatment programs on